CloudGeometry/cg-devx-docs/docs/operators_guide/workload_management/bootstrap_templates.md

 ```

-The repository already contains pre-configured GitHub Actions (`.github` folder) and Argo Workflows (`.argo` folder)
+The repository already contains pre-configured GitHub Actions (in the `.github` folder) and Argo Workflows (in the `.argo` folder)
 to build new images and update workload manifests.

-The service folder will have the name used when running boostrap command.
+The service folder will be named after the workload.

-When using monorepo for multiple services,
+When using a monorepo for multiple services,
-each service should go under its own folder and has its own Dockerfile.
+each service should have its own folder and its own Dockerfile.

 ### GitOps repository

-Workload GitOps repository is using the following structure:
+The Workload GitOps repository is using the following structure:

 ```
 .